Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 The content of the webinar determines its success rate.
 Hence, the hosts curate the content of their webinars accordingly to engage the audience they want.

-The webinar’s content also helps convert the leads into sales and keeps the audience hooked up to the last minute.
+The webinar’s content also helps convert the leads into sales and keeps the audience hooked until the last minute.

 This section highlights some of the latest facts and figures about webinars.